 A University employee’s working time shall be used only for University business.
 An employee shall use working time to perform the duties of the position for which they were hired.
 A supervisor shall not encourage, direct, coerce, or request a subordinate to use their working time to perform activities other than those required in the performance of University responsibilities.

 Use of University Equipment by Employees and Graduate Medical Education (GME) Trainees:

 University equipment shall be used only for functions that promote the University’s mission of teaching, scholarship, research, and public service as follows:

-- Used in connection with a University or University-Related Foundation function; (See also Policy XV.G.3: University Services and Activities.); or
+- Used in connection with a University or University-Associated Organization function; (See also New or Expanded Services and Activities procedure.); or

 - Used pursuant to a contractual agreement between the University and a government agency, a private business, or another educational institution, and the agreement has been reviewed for consistency with University policy on competition with the private sector and unrelated business income by the University’s authorized signatory, with the assistance of the Office of University Counsel as necessary.

 The administrative head of each unit is responsible for the control and accountability of use of all equipment assigned to the unit.
 University equipment used for those purposes noted above must be tracked by the department who owns the equipment.

 [Note: For use of Medical Center Equipment, refer to Medical Center Policy 0273: Use of Medical Center Equipment for Non-Medical Center Functions.]

 Students are allowed reasonable use of University equipment when it is related to scholarship, research, and public service, and/or approved extracurricular activities.
 Such use requires approval of the appropriate equipment supervisor, provided the University incurs no unreasonable costs for materials, supplies, maintenance, and/or repairs.

 University equipment already in place may not be disconnected or modified without approval of the appropriate facility director or equipment supervisor.